dev-warrior777/electrumx-dash/docs/HOWTO.rst

 Process limits
 --------------

-You must ensure the ElectrumX process has a large open file limit.
+You must ensure the ElectrumX-Dash process has a large open file limit.
 During sync it should not need more than about 1,024 open files.
 When serving it will use approximately 256 for LevelDB plus the number of incoming connections.
 It is not unusual to have 1,000 to 2,000 connections being served, so I suggest you set your open files limit to at least 2,500.

-Note that setting the limit in your shell does *NOT* affect ElectrumX unless you are invoking ElectrumX directly from your shell.
+Note that setting the limit in your shell does *NOT* affect ElectrumX-Dash unless you are invoking ElectrumX-Dash directly from your shell.
 If you are using :command:`systemd`, you need to set it in the :file:`.service` file (see `contrib/systemd/electrumx.service`_).